gradle/gradle/subprojects/docs/src/docs/release/notes.md

 This helps troubleshoot issues with locked files, concurrent writes, etc.

 The list of files that failed to be deleted is reported.
-If new files appeared under a directory during deletion, their paths will be reported separately.
+If new files appear under a directory during deletion, their paths will be reported separately.
 Last but not least, the root cause exceptions for each file deletion failure will be attached to the stacktrace.